Track stand: Technique

-A cyclist executing a basic track stand holds the bicycle's cranks in a horizontal position, with his dominant foot forward.
+A cyclist executing a basic track stand holds the bicycle's cranks in a horizontal position, with their dominant foot forward.
 Track stands executed on bicycles with a freewheel usually employ a small uphill section of ground.
 The uphill needs to be sufficient to allow the rider to create backward motion by relaxing pressure on the pedals, thus allowing the bike to roll backwards.
 Once the track stand is mastered, even a very tiny uphill section is sufficient: e.g. the camber of the road, a raised road marking, and so on.
 Where no such uphill exists, or even if the gradient is downhill, a track stand can be achieved on a freewheeling bicycle by using a brake to initiate a backwards movement.
 If a fixed-gear bicycle is being used, an uphill slope is not needed since the rider is able to simply back pedal to move backwards.
 In both cases forward motion is accomplished by pedalling forwards.
-The handlebars are held at approximately a 45 degree angle, converting the bike's forward and back motion into side-to-side motion beneath the rider's body.
-This allows the rider to keep the bike directly below his center of gravity.
+The handlebars are held at approximately a 45-degree angle, converting the bike's forward and back motion into side-to-side motion beneath the rider's body.
+This allows the rider to keep the bike directly below their center of gravity.

 Those proficient at the track stand can maintain the position indefinitely.
 More difficult variations, mostly for show or track stand competitions, involve complications such as putting the non-dominant foot forward, sitting down, or taking one or both hands off the handlebars.